 The other reason why I wanted to create this blog was because it is a great way to get involved in the community.
 Starting a blog or working with an existing site is really a great way to meet the movers and the shakers in your community.
 It’s always a great way to feature local artists, interesting artifacts, unique architecture, historical anecdotes, festivals, and all the fun cultural things going on.
 Running a neighborhood blog in a way, is almost like writing a historical account on a small segment of the Chicago population and keeping that record in a linear, easy to navigate system.
 Honing your written voice is a big challenge, but exciting when you discuss ideas and issues that others are passionate about, and when a constructive dialogue ensues.
 It takes a lot of patience and dedication to build an online community, and I am certain that anyone who has done it has learned a lot about their neighborhood and themselves in doing so.

 There’s a constant ebb and flow with the hyperlocal scene, and it finally seems like the dust is settling a bit.
-It’s really easy for someone like myself to purchase a domain name, create a blog and post clickable content, but to keep it up on a daily basis is quite a task and requires a considerable amount of time and resources.
-It’s also difficult to make a living off this kind of work.
-And with so many Logan Square focused sites/blogs, it often feels a little bit saturated when many of these outlets are posting the same exact events, links, photos, etc. Watching the readership organically grow was certainly an exciting thing, but being distracted by competition for hits and clicks with sites that essentially had the same purpose and mission as this one was not the main reason why I initially started the blog.
+It’s really easy for someone to purchase a domain name, create a blog and post clickable content, but to keep it up on a daily basis is quite a task and requires a considerable amount of time and resources.
+It’s difficult to make a living off this kind of work doing it day to day independently.
+And with so many Logan Square focused sites/blogs, it often feels a little bit saturated when many of these outlets are posting the same exact events, links, photos, etc. Watching the readership organically grow is certainly an exciting thing, but being distracted by competition for hits and clicks with sites that essentially had the same purpose and mission as this one was not the main reason why I initially started the blog.
 I think at some point, it’s more productive to think about how collaboration can benefit the readers and the community rather than preserving/promoting your “brand”.

 photo by AJ LaTrace

 I’ve been a resident of the area for a number of years now and have enjoyed being a part of the neighborhood and watching it change.
 I think what makes the neighborhood unique is the strong sense of civic engagement, the creativity of the residents, a desire to support small business, and the diversity.
 Logan Square really is a great example of how a neighborhood can be self sufficient.
-And in some ways, it’s a bit of a caricature of itself.
+And in some ways, it’s also a bit of a caricature of itself.

 I’m going to leave the blog online as a resource to folks who want to go back and review prior posts.
 There’s a lot there, so have fun with checking out events you may have attended or seeing images of the area posted by neighbors who added their photos to the Chiboulevards Flickr pool.